Guide for Authors

 Changes to Authorship

 After the manuscript is submitted or accepted for publication, the corresponding author is required to send a request through the signed change of authorship form to add or remove an author or to rearrange the author names of the submitted/accepted manuscript.
-In order to download the change of authorship form click here.
+To download the change of authorship form click here.

 Criteria for Authorship